-In this tutorial, we will be using photoshop; but as long as your photo editing programs or apps support the Blending mode feature, you should be able to use them without any problem.
+In this tutorial, we will learn how to apply overlays in photoshop; but as long as your photo editing programs or apps support the Blending mode feature, you should be able to use them too.
 The fundamentals are the same.

 There are only three steps.
 Drag the overlay photo on top the photo you would like to apply.
 Make sure that your overlay photo layer is on top of the photo you would like to apply the overlay to.
 Change the blending mode to ‘screen’.
 Finally, readjust and reposition the overlay layer accordingly.